 Data Type for Input/Output Clauses

-To set the data type, right-click on the Input Clause or Output Clause and select the required type from the list.
+To set the data type, right-click on the Input or Output column header and select the required type from the list.

 Defining Decision Table Rules

-Decision Table rules are defined by specifying input entries and corresponding output entries within the cells of a table row.
-For 'number' data types, input entries can be specified as a single value, or as a number range, such as '<10', '>100' or '(2..8]'.
-(When defining number ranges, the use of round brackets indicate that the bounding number is NOT included, use of square brackets indicates the bounding number is included.)
+Decision table rules are defined by specifying input entries and corresponding output entries within the cells of a table row.
+For 'number' data types, input entries can be specified as a single value, or as a number range, such as '<10', '>100' or '[2..8)'.
+(When defining number ranges, the use of round brackets indicates that the bounding number is NOT included, use of square brackets indicates the bounding number is included.)
 Output entries should specify a single value per cell.